Did you just finish a big paint job and now need to find a way to safely dispose of the old paint can?

 LoadUp specializes in the proper removal of all kinds of unwanted items including paint.
 Simply ensure that your paint is mixed with cat litter or dirt and we’ll come get it for you.

-If you have any questions about whether we will accept the type of paint you have and how to correctly prepare it, just give us a call.
+If you have any questions about whether we will accept the type of paint you have and how to correctly prepare it, just send us a text.
 We look forward to taking that paint off your hands!

 Related Articles from the Trash Talk blog: